 The University offers stipends on a competitive basis to civilian doctoral students who are U.S. citizens or resident aliens.
-For academic year 2012-2013, USU-supported stipends will be $27,000 for entering students and $28,000 after advancement to candidacy.
+For academic year 2014-2015, USU-supported stipends will be $27,000 for entering students and $28,000 after advancement to candidacy.
 University support for the stipend is for the first 3 years.
 Subsequent support is obtained from research grants and fellowships.
 In addition to the USU stipend, a number of Deans Special Fellowships are available on a competitive basis to recognize the outstanding scholarship and academic credentials of selected incoming students.
 The stipend for the Fellowship will be the USU-supported graduate student stipend plus $5,000/year for the duration of the 3 years of USU-stipend support.
-Foreign students (those without permanent resident status) cannot be supported by USU stipends and are generally supported by a designated laboratory in which they will complete their thesis work.
 Masters degree students do not receive stipend support.
 Doctoral programs can, and sometimes do, admit civilian students without stipend support.

 The Henry M. Jackson Foundation for the Advancement of Military Medicine (HMJ) annually provides support for 3 graduate fellowships.
 These are the "Henry M. Jackson Foundation Fellowship in Medical Sciences" (2 awards) and the "Val G. Hemming Fellowship Award".
 The fellowships are competitively awarded annually to outstanding USU civilian graduate student doctoral candidates in the USU School of Medicine who meet the following criteria: 1) the student's USU-supported funding has ended or will end in August of the year of the award, 2) the student has advanced to candidacy and is in good academic standing, and 3) the student agrees to march in the USU commencement ceremony subsequent to completion of their degree requirements.
 Applicants must provide information on their research plan and progress, and have the support of their Program Director.
 Selections are made during the June time frame and announced prior to 1 August of each year.